Fertility Tracking: Predicting Ovulation

 - Write down the days you have intercourse on your calendar, especially when you have sex during your fertile window.
 This might help you identify exactly when conception occurred.
 This can give you an accurate due date if you do become pregnant.

-- Once ovulation takes place, your vaginal wetness and cervical mucus will dry up within a day or two.
+- Once ovulation takes place, vaginal wetness and cervical mucus will start to dry up.
 This means that ovulation has occurred, and you have passed your fertile window.

 A warning!
 Make sure that you are not confusing semen with your own secretions.
 Semen dries quickly upon contact, whereas fertile egg white mucus stays slippery.

-During the follicular phase or first few weeks of the menstrual cycle, a woman's body temperature stays pretty consistent.
-But during ovulation, as luteinizing hormones surge, a woman's basal body temperature (BBT) usually increases slightly (less than one degree).
+During the first few weeks of your menstrual cycle, your body temperature stays pretty consistent.
+But during ovulation, as luteinizing hormones surge, your temperature (BBT) usually increases slightly (less than one degree).
 The increase in your BBT tells you that ovulation is occurring.

-Here is how to tell when you ovulate:
+Here is how to observe this temperature change:

-- To track your own BBT, purchase a basal thermometer.
+- Purchase a basal thermometer.
 Keep it next to your bed and take your temperature at the same time each day.
-Write down your temperature in your fertility-tracking calendar.
-In order for this reading to be accurate you must had at least three hours of uninterrupted sleep.
+Write down your temperature in your fertility-tracking calendar or log it online.
+In order for this reading to be accurate you must have at least three hours of uninterrupted sleep.

 - After several months, you should see a pattern emerging in your cycles.
 Usually, your BBT will be lowest during the two weeks of your cycle.
 Then, it will spike noticeably on ovulation day, and stay high for the rest of the cycle.

 As you track your cervical mucus changes and your BBT, you may notice that they coincide with each other.
-The most noticeable egg white mucus may often occur on the same day as the BBT spike.
+The most wet and slippery mucus may often occur on the same day as the BBT spike.

 Note: Any changes to your health such as illness, drinking, stress, and travel can affect ovulation and your BBT.